Help preserve our environment during Forsyth Creek Week

 Photo courtesy of @cityofwinstonsalem

-Forsyth Creek Week is less than two weeks away.
+Forsyth Creek Week is here.
 The week-long event celebrates natural landscapes through hands-on educational activities, interactive workshops, clean-up efforts, and guest speakers sharing about efforts to preserve our local aquatic systems.
-Here’s what to expect Saturday, March 22-Sunday, March 30.
-All activities are free to attend.
+Here’s what to expect Saturday, March 21-Sunday, March 29.
+Most activities are free to attend.

 Know before you go